 The boulder gardens would have been epic with flows of

-Ah-di-na campground, the normal put-in.
+Ah-di-na campground, an alternative put-in.
 The gradient mellowed out, and

-character changed to class II for many miles.
+character changed to class II-III for many miles.
 We hoped to push past the

 upstream, the McCloud contains miles and miles of rapids like